official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “… the line to mean that the three countries had formed an alliance.
 That missed the point.
 The axis … was the link between Governments that pursued WMD and the terrorists who could use those weapons.
 There was a larger point in the speech that no one could miss.
-I was serious about dealing with Iraq.”2
+I was serious about dealing with Iraq.”[^2]

-1 The White House, 29 January 2002, The President’s State of the Union Address.
+[^1]: The White House, 29 January 2002, The President’s State of the Union Address.
-2 Bush GW.
+[^2]: Bush GW.
 Decision Points.
 Virgin Books, 2010.

 388

-The Report of the Iraq Inquiry9.
-Dr. Condoleezza Rice, President Bush’s National Security Advisor, wrote in 2011 that President Bush’s phrase, an “axis of evil”, was “overdramatized”.
+9. Dr. Condoleezza Rice, President Bush’s National Security Advisor, wrote in 2011 that President Bush’s phrase, an “axis of evil”, was “overdramatized”.
 She and the President were “stunned” when the media focused almost exclusively on it:

 “Since many people believed that we’d already decided to go to war against Iraq, sinister interpretations suggested that we were preparing to use military force against all three states.
-We had, for all intents and purposes, some believed, declared war on North Korea, Iraq and Iran.”3
+We had, for all intents and purposes, some believed, declared war on North Korea, Iraq and Iran.”[^3]

 10. Dr Rice added that, in a speech the following day, and in media interviews, she had sought to clarify what the President had meant: